rhahn28/Patent_Blockchain/README.md

 ### IPFS

 To store files on-chain in an immutable and tamper-proof form for all time, we will use the Inter-Planetary File System using [Pinata.cloud](https://pinata.cloud/).
 Register on Pinata, and get your API keys from your Account profile.
 You will need those to upload files.
 Note that there is no restriction on file type.
-The filetypes can be .pdfs, .doc, .xls, .jpg, .anything.
-Size limit is 1 gigabyte.
+The filetypes can be .pdf, .doc, .xls, .jpg, basically any file that can be hashed from bytecode.
+Size limit is currently 1 gigabyte.

 ### Recording transactions

-To record transactions to create an immutable record on the blockchain, navigate [Click here](https://rhahn28.github.io/Patent_Blockchain/frontend/index.html) and enter in your patent data.
-Once you've entered in your patent data, and API keys, click "Register To Blockchain" and wait for your new data to be mined.
+To record transactions to create an immutable record on the blockchain, [Click here](https://rhahn28.github.io/Patent_Blockchain/frontend/index.html) and enter in your patent data.
+Once you've entered in your patent data and API keys, click "Register To Blockchain" and wait for your transaction to be mined by the Ethereum Virtual Machine.

 ![image](screenshot1.PNG)